greenfirn/Dashboard/README.md

 - set mode to local near top of rigcloud_dashboard_server.py will run mqtt on start hidden

 on mining/AI rigs:
-- agent setup.txt has details about prerequisites
+- agent-setup.txt has details about prerequisites
 - write rigcloud_agent.py, rigcloud_telemetry.py, rigcloud_cmd.sh,
 - and rigcloud-agent.conf with your login for mqtt
 - create service with rigcloud_agent-service.sh